oxygenxml/oxygen-git-client-addon/README.md

 - **Compare with previous version** (available for modified resources): This action compares the selected version of the selected resource with the previous one using the **Oxygen Diff Files** tool.
 - **Compare with working copy version** (available for modified resources): This action compares the selected version of the selected resource with the current one using the **Oxygen Diff Files** tool.
 - **Compare with each other** (available when selecting 2 versions of a single file): This action compares the selected versions with each other using the **Oxygen Diff Files** tool.

+Moreover, new branches can be created from the History table using the **Create branch** action in the contextual menu.

 ## Blame